ixvu/w4111_wiki/Review.md

 Therefore the new height of tree is:
 * new height of tree=⌈log<sub>25</sub>800⌉=3 (this is different from the previous one even they are both 3)

-The access cost will be the height plus one more leaf page and since we are in secondary case we need one more page on disk, note that this is under assumption that there is no overflow page (we covered overflow case below):
+The access cost will be the height plus one more leaf page and since we are in secondary case we need one more page on disk:
 * Cost = 3(new height)+1(leaf page)+1(disk)=5